pimcore/pimcore/doc/User_Documentation/05_DataObjects/01_Grid_Configuration_General.md

 You can define a favourite config for each object folder and share it with your friends.
 As an admin user you can also share the config globally (i.e. without having to pick certain users).
-Also, you can set the shared config as favourite for all users whit whom you share.
+Also, you can set the shared config as favourite for all users with whom you share.
+Setting favourites for shared roles is not possible, so setting the favourite will only apply to the users.

 **Important Note:** If a config, which is shared globally, is set as favourite a config wich is shared specifically with a user will override that previous favourite.
 In all other cases the favourites will not be overridden.